 Retro, modern, eclectic, colorful and unexpected, Thomas Welles — owner of TG Architecture — has blended old and new together in surprising ways in his 1930s garage turned office + guest suite.
 We’ve never seen a space quite like this before — if you pull all the palettes apart, it “shouldn’t” work.
 But Thomas is a pro: His choices are so artful, that the space turned out off-the-beaten-track perfect.
 We love it!

-We first discovered Thomas’ unique space when he emailed us about using a vintage fan grille from the stash of NOS Emerson Pryne vent fan grilles from House of Fans in his kitchen.
+We first discovered Thomas’ unique space when he emailed us about using a vintage fan grille from the stash of NOS Emerson Pryne vent fan grilles from House of Fans (update: all stock now gone)in his kitchen.
 However, when we saw a few glimpses his cottage, we wanted to see the whole thing.

 Thomas initially wrote: